daserzw/MRPS/mrps.md

 time in order to:

 * Ensure the security and integrity of the metadata;
-* Comply with interFederation agreements;
+* Comply with inter-federation agreements;
 * Improve interoperability;
 * Add value to the metadata.